kayanhales/river-rouge-cogop-website/README.md

 ### Updating the Homepage

-Edit the .tsx files under 'components' for the homepage
+Edit the `.tsx` files under `components` for the homepage

 ### Updating the subpages

-Edit the .tsx files under 'app' for the subpages such as 'About' or 'Ministries'
+Edit the `.tsx` files under `app` for the subpages such as `About` or `Ministries`.

 ## Deployment

 This site is hosted on **Vercel** and uses its seamless integration with Git.

-* **Deployment Flow:** Any push to the `main` branch automatically triggers a new build and deployment on Vercel.
+* **Deployment Flow:** Fork the repo and make changes.
+Commit & push your branch and create a pull request.
+The owner (Kayan Hales) will vet, approve and merge to `main`.
+Any push to the `main` branch automatically triggers a new build and deployment on Vercel.
 * **Live URL:** http://riverrougecogop.com